 The Defendant can be found guilty of this crime only if each of the following facts is proved beyond a reasonable doubt:

-- (1) the Defendant was on board the vessel involved in this case; - (2) the Defendant knowingly possessed [substance]; - (3) the Defendant intended to distribute the [substance].; and - (4) the weight of the [substance] was more than [threshold].
+- (1) the Defendant was [on board a vessel of the United States] [on board a vessel subject to the jurisdiction of the United States]; - 1. the Defendant knowingly possessed [substance]; and - 2. the Defendant intended to distribute the [substance].